Tell Your Members of Congress: Require the Supreme Court to Follow a Code of Conduct

-Research compiled from Fix the Court points out that while none of the justices has committed a removal offense, all nine of them are culpable of various ethical oversights, from leaving assets off their annual financial disclosure reports to speaking at partisan fundraisers to ruling on cases despite credible conflicts of interest.
+Research compiled by Fix the Court demonstrates that while none of the justices has committed a removal offense, all nine are culpable of various ethical oversights, from leaving assets off their annual financial disclosure reports to speaking at partisan fundraisers to ruling on cases despite credible conflicts of interest.

 Related News